marcode95/bookstore/README.md

 ## About <a name = "about"></a>
-This project was a task by Microverse Inc. to build a calculator app with React.
+This project was a task by Microverse Inc. to build a calculator app using React and Redux.

 ## 🔧 Built with<a name = "with"></a>